Pender Harbour Days: July 7-9, 2017

 Heritage Signs in Pender Harbour

-A project is underway to mark the trails and pathways of Pender Harbour with directional and interpretive signage.
+One of our ongoing projects includes marking the trails and pathways of Pender Harbour with directional and interpretive signage.
 Initiated by the Pender Harbour Hikers, the signage project is funded by a grant from the Sunshine Coast Community Forest Legacy Fund made through the Pender Harbour Advisory Council.
 Continue reading...